davison/ha-sinkhole/README.md

 ```

 .. depending on your setup, the VIP will either stay where it is or transition back to this node if it is deemed a more worthy primary node.

+If everything looks good, configure your DNS clients with the `vip` address and make sure this address can't be obtained by anything else on your network (i.e. exclude it from any DHCP range).
+You can test this on just the current machine by editing `/etc/resolv.conf` or otherwise amending IP config / DNS settings for your particular OS or environment.

 Finally, profit with ad-free browsing and highly available DNS 😊